Growth hormone deficiency

 - Processing protein, carbohydrates and fat

-- Feeling generally healthy
+- Feeling generally “well,” improving memory and concentration

-Adults with GH deficiency can have:
+Adults with growth hormone deficiency can have:

 - Fatigue (being tired all the time)